 You can see that English-only restrictions are valid in only a very narrow band of circumstances.
 Protecting the feelings of co-workers that might feel “left out” is not one of them.
 So what did I tell my potential client to do?
 We signed him up as a client and helped him consult his policy and procedures manual, and follow the protocol for reporting incidents of harassment or discrimination.
 We made sure to have him make report in writing as specific as possible.

 If you are faced with such a rule, or if you are retaliated against in any way for filing complaining about national origin discrimination, the best course of action you can take is to call the right attorney.
-At the Spitz Law Firm, you will meet with an employment lawyer who will be able to tell you what your legal rights are and the best way to protect them, whether it be by filing a Charge of Discrimination with the EEOC or filing a Complaint in state or federal court.
+At Spitz, The Employee’s Law Firm, you will meet with an employment lawyer who will be able to tell you what your legal rights are and the best way to protect them, whether it be by filing a Charge of Discrimination with the EEOC or filing a Complaint in state or federal court.

 If you feel that your employer is discriminating against you based on your national origin (Mexican, Puerto Rican, Palestinian, Syrian, Asian, Indian, or Russian), you may have a legal claim.
 To find out if you have a legal claim for national origin discrimination, your best option is to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
 Disclaimer: